 Verdict: Should I buy the Emma Hybrid mattress?

 The Emma Hybrid is a very welcome re-addition to Emma's range of quality mattresses.
-It's extremely comfortable in a range of different sleeping positions, and being softer than some competitors, it's especially well suited to front or side sleepers.
+It's another great quality mattress from Emma, with a comfy top layer and great movement isolation.
+Being softer than some competitors, it's especially well suited to side sleepers.